This page refers to uploading 2D linear videos. If you are uploading 360 videos, please see the Steam 360 Video

 - In the File Chooser that appears, select the alternate MP4 file to upload

 Use this dropdown to select the type of video content that is being processed.
 This will adjust the conversion process according to the content type to deliver a higher quality stream for customers.

 - Use Animation for animated, cell-shading, tutorial videos, etc.

 - Use Film (with grain) when the original video has a dark or existing grain look.
 This conversion process will attempt to keep as much of the grain as possible.

 - Use Film for all other cases

-Unlike streaming solutions that are only plugged into TVs, Steam customers have a large variety of monitors in different resolutions and aspect ratios.
+Unlike video solutions that are only plugged into TVs, Steam customers have a large variety of monitors in different resolutions and aspect ratios.
 To better support this variation and in particular ultra-wide monitors, we recommend delivering videos with no black bars when aspect ratios are wider than 16:9.
-In addition, by not wasting encoding time and bitrates on the black bars, the actual contents of the video can be encoded faster and at a better rate.
+In addition, by not wasting encoding time and bit rates on the black bars, the actual contents of the video can be encoded faster and at a better rate.

 - If you have already cropped the video to the actual content, select No Cropping